 Optimize Transportation Spending

-While public transit keeps daily commuting cheap—monthly passes run about €16–€32 depending on city and integration—you should budget roughly RON 90 (~€18) per month for overall transport and mix options to cut costs: use passes for routine trips, grab taxis (≈2.0–2.6 RON/km) only when necessary, and take regional trains or buses for longer journeys since tickets usually beat fuel and parking expenses.
+Public transit keeps daily commuting cheap, with monthly passes around €16–€32 depending on your city and integration needs.
+Budget roughly 90 RON (~€18) per month for overall transport.
+Use passes for routine trips, call a taxi (≈2.0–2.6 RON/km) only when needed, and take regional trains or buses for longer journeys.
+Tickets usually cost less than fuel and parking.

 Balance that with other living in Romania costs when estimating your salary.